4 Steps to Help Employees Budget for Dental Care

 If you offer a flexible spending account (FSA), make sure employees know they can save pre-tax contributions to spend on qualifying dental expenses.
 If employees have the option to sign up for a health savings account (HSA), give them a list of qualified expenses to keep handy.
 In some cases, things like fluoride treatments and orthodontic care can be considered qualified medical expenses.

-If you don’t offer an FSA or HSA, show employees how to automatically divvy up their paycheck into multiple accounts, like a checking and savings.
+If you don’t offer an FSA or HSA, show employees how to automatically divvy up their paycheck into multiple accounts, like checking and savings.
 This can help encourage employees to save and prepare for the coming year’s dental expenses.